 Within the EIS November survey, thousands of comments from teachers were collected on issues such as behaviour in the classroom, their health, and wider safety concerns about working in schools.

-468 comments were left by members who identified themselves as working in a Special School in their response to the survey (not all are included in this briefing)
+3,501 comments were left by members who identified themselves as being in a vulnerable group in their response to the survey (not all are included in this briefing)

 Clear consensus that the mitigations in place are not strong enough, or are impossible to enforce